 So, is it worth it to buy a costlier business laptop?
 Or can a consumer laptop service the needs of your employees just fine?
 We’ll take a closer look at the business laptop vs. consumer laptop debate.

 They need a highly functional, sturdy device optimized for high battery life.
 Said devices run for a minimum of eight to ten hours every day with frequent video calls and use of enterprise software.
+These needs are often best served by the unique capabilities of a business laptop, which include:

 Business laptops are pricier, but they come with the components and functionality to match.
 Expect retina screens, fast processors, and tough casing shells.
 That’s because the laptop OEMs understand the needs of business users — they run all the time and are expected to last for years on end.